2024 Saratoga Book Festival Program

 Yaddo Artist Amitava Kumar discusses his new novel My Beloved Life, a family saga that captures the life of an ordinary man of humble beginnings who lives in a time of extraordinary change.
 Moderated by Aatish Taseer.

 What’s it like to write for adult audiences after penning books for teens?
-Cecily von Ziegesar, the #1 New York Times bestselling author of the Gossip Girl series shares some of the unique challenges she faced writing Cobble Hill: A Novel in a session with Mai Corland, who wrote for teens and tweens before publishing her adult fantasy novel Five Broken Blades this year.
+Cecily von Ziegesar, the #1 New York Times bestselling author of the Gossip Girl series shares some of the unique challenges she faced writing Cobble Hill: A Novel in a session with Jennifer Dugan, author of several graphic novels, novels, and comics for teens, including Hot Dog Girl, Coven, The Last Girls Standing, and Playing for Keeps, and a new rom com for adults, The Ride of Her Life.
+Mai Corland, who wrote for teens and tweens before publishing her adult fantasy novel Five Broken Blades this year, will join them.

 Novelist Ryan Chapman (The Audacity) joins cartoonist John McPherson (The Close to Home Anniversary Treasury) to discuss their new books and the time-tested weapon of using satire and dark humor to cut the powerful down to size.